 It is especially important as a person with diabetes to wear socks, shoes or slippers on your feet whenever you are walking somewhere.
 The reason being is that you could step on something sharp.
 This even applies around the house.
 You may not notice it as you may have signs of diabetic neuropathy (loss of sensation).
 It is important that your footwear is comfortable and you have plenty of wiggle room for your toes.
 Change your socks/hosiery daily, or more often if they get sweaty throughout the day.

 Finally, it is worth having your feet checked on a regular basis by a qualified foot health professional who will be able to carry out a full diabetic assessment of your feet and footwear.
-Regular Foot Healthcare treatment from We Fix Feet will help maintain your health and mobility.
+Regular foot healthcare treatment from our Beeston or Ilkeston clinics will help maintain your health and mobility.
+You can get more tips on diabetic foot care here.